Stillwater Minnesota Waterproofing For Wet Basements And Foundations

 The exterior bentonite waterproofing injections will cork up the wall, fill outside voids and stop the water!
 We will clean the area and you'll have a dry basement the professional's way!

-Waterproofing Poured Foundation Basement in Stillwater MN
+Waterproofing Poured Foundation Basement Wall

 Stillwater is a great area and there's several newer homes around the downtown area but a lot of these new homes suffer from the same problem, the poured concrete basement walls are put in very fast and care isn't taken to make sure the basements don't leak water in the future.